mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 {{<img src="liz-gordon-shush.webp" max-width="700px" caption="Liz Gordon being shushed on her birthday at the Fog Creek office">}}

-It turns out, she stuck with Fog Creek and rose along with the company, eventually taking on the role of Head of People.
+It turns out Liz stuck with Fog Creek and rose along with the company, eventually taking on the role of Head of People.

-When Fog Creek spun Trello out into its own company, Liz became Trello's VP of People and retained the role through Trello's acquisition by Atlassian.
+When Fog Creek spun Trello out into its own company, Liz became Trello's VP of People and retained the role when Atlassian acquired Trello.

 She's now [Liz Hall](https://www.linkedin.com/in/elizabeth-hall-8939551b/) and is a C-suite executive at [Splash](https://splashthat.com), where I presume nobody tries to shush her on her birthday.

 {{<img src="liz-hall.webp" max-width="450px" has-border="true" caption="Liz Hall is now Chief People Officer at Splash.">}}

 ## _Make Better Software: The Training Series_

 Five years later, Fog Creek collaborated once again with Boondoggle Media on a video course called [_Make Better Software: The Training Series_](https://boondogglemedia.com/project/make-better-software/).
-Fog Creek [used to sell this course](https://web.archive.org/web/20110711014829/http://training.fogcreek.com/order.html) for $2000, but now Boondoggle Media has released it [free on YouTube](https://www.youtube.com/playlist?list=PLcIkt5s7w8D0ywp0CBmNFWRTFZic3pWNn).
+Fog Creek [used to sell this course](https://web.archive.org/web/20110711014829/http://training.fogcreek.com/order.html) for $2,000, but now Boondoggle Media has released it [free on YouTube](https://www.youtube.com/playlist?list=PLcIkt5s7w8D0ywp0CBmNFWRTFZic3pWNn).

 I'm watching it, and it's pretty good.
 It's kind of like a video version of Joel Spolsky's most famous blog posts, and they show how they put those ideas into practice at Fog Creek.
 Most of the Fog Creek characters are still there, and you get to see slightly more grown-up versions of Tyler and Ben, who had at that point had several real-world years of developer experience at Fog Creek.